-If you find yourself having persistent thoughts about alcohol after quitting or cutting back, you are not alone.
+Having persistent thoughts about alcohol after quitting or cutting back?
 Many people experience this once they give up the booze, or decide to drink less.
 But what can you do if thoughts about drinking keep interrupting your day?
 How can you stop thinking about alcohol?

 Why Am I Thinking About Alcohol All of the Time?

-While we don’t yet fully understand the science of craving, a big part of it has to do with conditioning, and your brain’s reward system.
+While we don’t yet fully understand the science of craving, a big part of it has to do with conditioning, and your brain’s reward system.1

 When most people drink alcohol, it triggers “feel-good” hormones in their brains, including serotonin, oxytocin, and particularly dopamine.
 The more this happens, the more your brain remembers this, and develops an association between feeling good, and drinking alcohol.